 Every person is unique, and so are their struggles.
 There is no "one size fits all" solution to anyone's problem.
-I take the time to get to know each of my clients and thoroughly explore the problems they are currently facing.
-I use an eclectic treatment approach when helping clients figure out what will work for them.
-Types of therapy I use to inform my practice include:
+We take the time to get to know each of our clients and thoroughly explore the problems they are currently facing.
+We use an eclectic treatment approach when helping clients figure out what will work for them.
+Types of therapy we use to inform our practice include:

 Solution-Focused Brief Therapy (SFBT)